krish-deepak/Zomato-Restaurant-Data-Analysis/README.md

     1.  **Higher price points often correlate with higher ratings**, suggesting that customers who pay more have higher satisfaction, likely due to better quality and service.
     2.  **Higher engagement (more votes) is linked to higher ratings**, creating a positive feedback loop.
   * **Business Analyst Recommendation:** Zomato should encourage users to rate and review restaurants by gamifying the process.
 For restaurant owners, this proves that investing in a quality dining experience that justifies a higher price point is a key driver for achieving top ratings.
+    Holistic Feature Relationships: Conducted a final correlation analysis, visualized with a heatmap, to synthesize all findings.
+This confirmed that Price Range, Votes, and the availability of Table Booking are the most powerful predictors of a high Aggregate rating.

 ### 6\.
 Feature Engineering & Global Cost Analysis